Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 }
 ```

-Our `wasm-test` crate can now compile a Rust program to WASM and link it to our
+Our `wasm-test` crate can now compile a Rust program to Wasm and link it to our
-standard library, instantiate the WASM module, load a pre-defined test recipe,
+standard library, instantiate the Wasm module, load a pre-defined test recipe,
 and create a test `Environment`.

 Now we just need a way to execute a particular test case and the `wasm-test`